anmarjarjees/men-starter-kit/README.md

 ```
 New-Item -Path . -Name "server.js" -ItemType "file"
 ```
-- File Explorer: Alternatively, you can manually create the file through the graphical interface of Windows.
+- File Explorer: Manually create the file through the graphical interface of Windows or the Explorer panel of VScode (any code editor).

 ### Step#6: Set Up MongoDB
 We need to set up MongoDB to store and manage data